When Your Friends Turn Into Parents

-Yesterday it seemed like I was writing school papers, waiting tables, and spending my weekends on jetskis.
-I mean, I thought it was yesterday.
+Parenthood?!
+It seems like yesterday when I was writing college essays, waiting tables, and spending my weekends on jetskis.
 We were finding the trendiest happy hours and the coolest after-work spots all because we were 21 and we could.
-Then BAM.
-Babies.
-I used to call my friends some nicknames, usually a combination of letters from their first and last names, but now they go by “Mom” and “Dad.”

 It’s happening.
 Parenthood is among us.